sagar-vaghela/dfh-fe-review/README.md

 6. Divide components to keep it simple.
 It can be improvised more.
 7. Setup ESLint for Code standardization.
 8. Setup Prettier for Code format.
-9. WriteTechnical documentation on README.md file for better understading.
+9. WriteTechnical documentation on README.md file for better understanding.
-10. Made API calls using Redux to fetch and display data in the app.
+10. This hook fetches detailed information about a specific post by making an API request to the appropriate endpoint.
+It manages the loading and error states while retrieving the post data, and updates the component with the fetched details once available.